withfig/challenge-growth/README.md

 </details>

 **Our suggestions**
-* Don't write out yoru code in the tweet.
+* Don't write out your code in the tweet.
 Use screenshots of code blocks (check out [Carbon](https://carbon.now.sh/) or [ray.so](https://ray.so) and/or screenshots of your terminal (use a nice background and make sure text is readable)
 * Keep tweets short and bite sized.
 No one wants to read a wall of text!
 * The most interesting tweets have very useful and practical examples that the reader could add to their workflow instantly
 * If you want to see what your Tweet Thread would look like live, check out https://typefully.com/ "High Fidelity mode"